-<CompanyName> is currently looking for new suppliers of materials and services.
+{{ CompanyName }} is currently looking for new suppliers of materials and services.

-In order to assess your overall capabilities und suitability we would like you to complete the following questionnaire.
+In order to assess your overall capabilities and suitability we would like you to complete the following questionnaire.

 After completing the questionnaire, please also provide copies of documents that will help us to successfully complete our further evaluation.